janrockdev/multi-thread-cpp/README.md

 # Multi-thread CPP (Pthread)

 ## What are Pthreads?
-POSIX Threads, or Pthreads, is a POSIX standard for threads.
+1) POSIX Threads, or Pthreads, is a POSIX standard for threads.
 The standard, POSIX.1c, Threads extensions (IEEE Std 1003.1c-1995), defines an API for creating and manipulating threads.
-Implementations of the API are available on many Unix-like POSIX systems such as FreeBSD, NetBSD, GNU/Linux, Mac OS X and Solaris, but Microsoft Windows implementations also exist.
+2) Implementations of the API are available on many Unix-like POSIX systems such as FreeBSD, NetBSD, GNU/Linux, Mac OS X and Solaris, but Microsoft Windows implementations also exist.
 For example, the pthreads-w32 is available and supports a subset of the Pthread API for the Windows 32-bit platform.
-The POSIX standard has continued to evolve and undergo revisions, including the Pthreads specification.
+3) The POSIX standard has continued to evolve and undergo revisions, including the Pthreads specification.
 The latest version is known as IEEE Std 1003.1, 2004 Edition.
-Pthreads are defined as a set of C language programming types and procedure calls, implemented with a pthread.h header file.
+4) Pthreads are defined as a set of C language programming types and procedure calls, implemented with a pthread.h header file.
 In GNU/Linux, the pthread functions are not included in the standard C library.
 They are in libpthrea, therefore, we should add -lpthread to link our program.

 ## The Pthread API
 Pthreads API can be grouped into four:

-### Thread management:
+### 1) Thread management:
 Routines that work directly on threads - creating, detaching, joining, etc. They also include functions to set/query thread attributes such as joinable, scheduling etc.

-### Mutexes:
+### 2) Mutexes:
 Routines that deal with synchronization, called a "mutex", which is an abbreviation for "mutual exclusion".
 Mutex functions provide for creating, destroying, locking and unlocking mutexes.
 These are supplemented by mutex attribute functions that set or modify attributes associated with mutexes.

-### Condition variables:
+### 3) Condition variables:
 Routines that address communications between threads that share a mutex.
 Based upon programmer specified conditions.
 This group includes functions to create, destroy, wait and signal based upon specified variable values.
 Functions to set/query condition variable attributes are also included.

-### Synchronization:
+### 4) Synchronization:
 Routines that manage read/write locks and barriers.

 ## Creating Threads

 1) Our main() program is a single, default thread.
 All other threads must be explicitly created by the programmer.
 2) pthread_create creates a new thread and makes it executable.
 This routine can be called any number of times from anywhere within our code.
 3) pthread_create (pthread_t *thread, pthread_attr_t *attr, void *(*start_routine)(void *), void *arg) arguments:

-a) thread:
+- thread:
 An identifier for the new thread returned by the subroutine.
 This is a pointer to pthread_t structure.
 When a thread is created, an identifier is written to the memory location to which this variable points.
 This identifier enables us to refer to the thread.

-b) attr:
+- attr:
 An attribute object that may be used to set thread attributes.
 We can specify a thread attributes object, or NULL for the default values.

-c) start_routine:
+- start_routine:
 The routine that the thread will execute once it is created.

 ```c++